mxmlnwbr/send-mails/README.md

 - **"Credentials file not found"**: Make sure `credentials.json` is in the project root
 - **"Permission denied"**: Share the Google Sheet with your service account email
 - **SMTP authentication failed**: Use App Password for Gmail (not regular password)
+- **Phone numbers in Email column**: Phone numbers are automatically detected and skipped (SMS not supported)

+### SMS Support

+Currently, only email is supported.
+If you need SMS support for phone numbers, you would need to:
+1. Integrate an SMS service (e.g., Twilio, AWS SNS)
+2. Modify the script to detect and send to phone numbers
+3. Add SMS credentials to your `.env` file